Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Table-Of-Contents.md

     Files exceeding [Chunk Size](./File-Header.md#large-file-chunk-size) span multiple blocks.

 Number of blocks used to store the file is calculated as `DecompressedSize` / [Chunk Size](./File-Header.md#large-file-chunk-size).
+All chunk blocks are stored sequentially.

 ## Blocks

-Each entry contains raw size of the block; this avoids us having to have an offset for each block.
+Each entry contains raw size of the block; and compression used.
+This avoids us having to have an offset for each block.

-## BlockCompressions

-!!! note "This section is padded to next byte. a.k.a. `Align(u8)"
+### Compression

-Size: `2 bits` (0-3)
+Size: `3 bits` (0-7)

 - `0`: Copy
 - `1`: ZStandard
 - `2`: LZ4
-- `3`: Reserved
+- `3-7`: Reserved

-If we ever need to add more formats; we still got reserved space for flags in header; and a flag could extend this to 4 bits (16 values).
+!!! note "As we do not store the length of the decompressed data, this must be determined from the compressed block."

+#### ZStandard

+In the case of ZStandard, we must avoid the streaming API as this makes the length of decompressed data not calculable.

+#### LZ4

+For LZ4, we prefix the compressed stream with the length `[u4]` of the uncompressed data.
+Little Endian as always.

 ## String Pool